Doc-Scripter/Article/README.md

 So don't be intimidated by the math.
 Data science is all about taking those complex concepts and turning them into something that actually makes a difference in people's lives; and with a little bit of creativity and a whole lot of real-world application, you can slay that math dragon and become a Data Science superhero in no time!

+A great first step to kickstart your journey is to join a community, such as this; [Data Science/ML/AI Discord community](https://discord.com/invite/GstMFUHd), where you'll find peers ready to support you and share their knowledge.